-Ring Toss is probably one of the most played backyard games, well simply because it is fun and simple to play!
-Playing games like this can sharpen your kids’ focus and practice their mind and body coordination.
+Ring Toss is probably one of the most played backyard games or outdoor games, well simply because it is fun and simple to play!
+Everyone will have a good time.
+Playing backyard games like this with your family can sharpen your kids’ focus and practice their mind and body coordination.
 Your backyard can become a venue for your kids’ self-discoveries without you even knowing!

-To emphasize, the good thing about this game is it’s not all just for fun.
-With only the use of a few colorful rings and cones placed a few meters away, you get to bond with your kids as they discover new abilities.
+To emphasize, the good thing about this ring toss game is it’s not all just for fun.
+With only the use of a few colorful rings and cones placed a few meters away, you get to bond with your kids as they discover new abilities with the ring toss.
 What a win!

 You can also use empty recycled bottles as replacements for the cones.
 This is not only good for saving money, but you can also use these for other future DIY projects.

 - Place the cones a few meters away from the players’ designated position.
 Place each cone on different lengths, the farthest cone with the highest point.